-Title: Conforming to Conforming to general health, safety and welfare in the workplace.
-Learning outcomes The learner will be able to: Assessment criteria The learner can: 4 Work responsibly to contribute to workplace health, safety and welfare 4.1 Demonstrate behaviour which shows personal responsibility for general workplace health, safety and welfare. whilst carrying out work in the relevant occupational area.
-4.2 State how personal behaviour demonstrates responsibility for general workplace health, safety and welfare, in relation to: recognising when to stop work in the face of serious and imminent danger to self and/or others contributing to discussions and providing feedback reporting changed circumstances and incidents in the workplace complying with the environmental requirements of the workplace.
+Titl e: Conforming to general health, safety and welfare in the workplace.
+Learning outcomes The learner will be able to: sment criteria arner can: 4 Work responsibly to contribute to workplace health, safety and welfare 4.1 Demonstrate behaviour which shows personal responsibility for general workplace health, safety and welfare. whilst carrying out work in the relevant occupational area.
+4.2 State how personal behaviour demonstrates responsibility for general workplace health, safety and welfare, in relation to: - recognising when to stop work in the face of serious and imminent danger to self and/or others - contributing to discussions and providing feedback - reporting changed circumstances and incidents in the workplace - complying with the environmental requirements of the workplace.
 4.3 Give examples of how the behaviour and actions of individuals could affect others within the workplace.
-5 Comply with and support all organisational security arrangements and approved procedures.
-5.1 Provide appropriate support for security arrangements in accordance with approved procedures: during the working day on completion of the day's work for unauthorised personnel (other operatives and the general public) for theft.
+5 5 Comply with and support all organisational security arrangements and approved procedures.
+5.1 Provide appropriate support for security arrangements in accordance with approved procedures: - during the working day - on completion of the day's work - for unauthorised personnel (other operatives and the general public) - for theft.
 5.2 State how security arrangements are implemented in relation to the workplace, the general public, site personnel and resources.

 Title: Conforming to general health, safety and welfare in the workplace.
-Additional inform ation about this unit Assessment Guidance This unit must be assessed in a work environment, in accordance with the ConstructionSkills' Consolidated Assessment Strategy for Construction and the Built Environment.
+Additional inform Additional information about this unit Assessment Guidance This unit must be assessed in a work environment, in accordance with the ConstructionSkills' Consolidated Assessment Strategy for Construction and the Built Environment.
 Assessors for this unit must have verifiable, current industry experience and a sufficient depth of relevant occupational expertise and knowledge, and must use a combination of assessment methods as defined in the Consolidated Assessment Strategy.
 Workplace evidence of skills cannot be simulated.
 Sector Subject Area 05.2 Building and Construction Availability for use Shared unit Unit guided learning hours 7

-Title: Confirming work activities and resources for an occupational work area in the workplace Unit Number: A/503/2772

-Unit Number: A/503/2772 Learning outcomes The learner will be able to: Assessment criteria The learner can: Identify work activities, assess required resources and plan the sequence of work.
-1.1 Identify work activities, assess required resources and plan the sequence of work.
+Title: Confirming work activities and resources for an occupational work area in the workplace Unit Number: A/503/2772 Learning outcomes The learner will be able to: Assessment criteria The learner can: Identify work activities, assess required resources 1.1 Identify work activities, assess required resources and plan the sequence of work. and plan the work.
 1.2 Identify work activities and formulate a plan for their own sequence of work.
 1.3 Explain the types of work relative to the occupational area and how to identify different work activities.
 1.4 Explain methods of assessing the resources needed from a range of available information.
 1.5 Explain the required information and the different methods used to prepare a work programme relative to the occupational area.
-2 Obtain clarification and advice where the resources required are not available.
+Obtain clarification and advice where the resources required are not available.
 2.1 Seek advice and clarity from appropriate sources on resources available and the alternatives that can be used for the work when required resources are not available.
-Explain the different sources and methods that can be used to obtain clarification and advice when the required resources are not available.
-3 Evaluate the wand the requirements. ements of external t the project 3.1 Assess progress of work against project requirements, taking into account external factors relating to: - other occupations and /or customers - resources - weather conditions - health and safety requirements.
+2.2 Explain the different sources and methods that can be used to obtain clarification and advice when the required resources are not available.
+3 Evaluate the work activities and the requirements of any significant external factors against the project requirements.
+3.1 Assess progress of work against project requirements, taking into account external factors relating to: - other occupations and /or customers - resources - weather conditions - health and safety requirements.
 3.2 Explain different methods of evaluating work activities against the following project requirements: - contract conditions - contract programme - health and safety requirements of operatives.
 3.3 Evaluate the requirements of significant external factors that could affect the progress of work, in relation to: - other related programmes - special working conditions - weather conditions - other occupations/people - resources - health and safety requirements.